davewalker5/CricketTracker/README.md

 - Which stages are treated as knockout rounds

 Net run rate is calculated from completed innings summaries and displayed where enabled by the ruleset.
 An all-out team is credited with its applicable full allocation.
 Matches with revised allocations or revised targets are excluded because their competition-specific NRR treatment cannot be derived reliably from the stored summary data.

+## Match Analysis

+The Analysis area provides a focused set of reports for reviewing teams and matches within a selected competition and season.

+The reports use existing match and innings-summary data.
+They do not require player statistics, full scorecards or ball-by-ball records.

+### Team Summary

+Review one team's performance across a competition, including:

+- Matches played, wins, losses, ties and no results
+- Win percentage
+- Runs scored and conceded
+- Average innings totals
+- Average wickets lost and taken
+- Highest and lowest innings totals
+- Record when batting first
+- Record when chasing
+- Largest and narrowest wins and defeats
+- Chronological match history

+Results are presented from the selected team's perspective.

+### Batting First vs Chasing

+Compare outcomes when teams set a target with outcomes when they chase one.

+The report supports competition-wide and team-specific views, including:

+- Batting-first and chasing wins
+- Win percentages by innings position
+- Average first-innings total
+- Highest successful chase
+- Lowest successfully defended total
+- Team records when setting and chasing targets
+- A supporting match-detail table

+Batting order is derived from the recorded innings rather than inferred from home and away status, the toss or the result type.

+### Head-to-Head

+Compare two teams within a selected competition and season, including:

+- Matches played
+- Wins by each team
+- Ties and no results
+- Win percentages
+- Total and average runs scored
+- Average wickets lost
+- Highest and lowest innings totals
+- Batting-first and chasing records
+- Largest and narrowest wins
+- Highest successful chase
+- Lowest successfully defended total
+- Complete meeting history

+### Format-Aware Rates

+Scoring-rate calculations reflect the selected match format:

+- The Hundred uses runs per 100 balls
+- T20 and one-day cricket use runs per six-ball over

+All rates are calculated from legal deliveries rather than decimal over notation.

+Reports use each metric only where the recorded data supports it.
+A completed result may therefore contribute to a win-loss record even when incomplete innings details prevent it from contributing to score or rate analysis.

 ## Supported Match Formats